Tort liability for contract breach: French Supreme Court sets limits

 • The contract with Aetna Group France included a liability limitation clause.

+II.
 The New Limitation: Enforceability of Liability Limitation Clauses

 On appeal, judges refused to apply the liability limitation clause, arguing it was not enforceable against the insurer since it was not a party to the contract.